School Board President

 School Board Secretary

 Cathy Piehl, a long-time resident of the Indian Prairie community, was appointed to fill an unexpired term in September 2008.
-Cathy graduated from Eastern Illinois University with a Bachelor of Arts degree in Psychology.
-She later received her Masters in Social Work degree from the University of Illinois-Chicago with an emphasis in administration, policy analysis, and community organizations.
+Piehl graduated from Eastern Illinois University with a Bachelor’s degree in Psychology.
+She later received her Master’s degree in Social Work from the University of Illinois-Chicago with an emphasis in administration, policy analysis, and community organizations.

-An active volunteer with the Parent Diversity Advisory Council (PDAC) and the Indian Prairie Parents Council, Cathy brings to the board a passion for cultivating strong partnerships between schools and the community.
-Cathy served as IPPC Representative and legislative chair for the Watts PTA.
+An active volunteer with the Parent Diversity Advisory Council (PDAC) and the Indian Prairie Parents’ Council, Piehl brings to the board a passion for cultivating strong partnerships between schools and the community.
+She served as IPPC Representative and legislative chair for the Watts PTA.
 Through PDAC she introduced Dialogue Circles, which offers various stakeholders within the district an opportunity to work together and share their experiences on sensitive topics relevant to the school community.
 She and her husband reside in Naperville with their three sons.
-Her term expires in 2017.
+Her term expires in 2021.

-Mark has participated in several professional development opportunities with the Illinois Association of School Boards (IASB) as well as the National School Board Association (NSBA).
-Through professional development Mark has achieved and maintained IASB Master School Board Member status since 2013.
+Rising has participated in several professional development opportunities with the Illinois Association of School Boards (IASB) as well as the National School Board Association (NSBA).
+Through professional development he has achieved and maintained IASB Master School Board Member status since 2013.

-Mark graduated from the University of Wisconsin-Whitewater with a bachelor's degree in communications and marketing.
+As a graduate from the University of Wisconsin-Whitewater, he holds a Bachelor's degree in communications and marketing.
 He has more than 20 years experience in sales management, IT consulting, sales and account management in the healthcare and legal technology fields.